fplll/g6k/README.rst

     source ./activate             # for every new shell: activates local python env ./rebuild.sh -f               # whenever you want to rebuild G6K

-On systems with co-existing python2 and 3, you can force python3 installation using ``./boostrap3.sh`` instead.
+On systems with co-existing python2 and 3, you can force a specific version installation using ``PYTHON=<pythoncmd> ./boostrap.sh`` instead.

 Otherwise, you will need fplll and fpylll already installed and build the G6K Cython extension **in place** like so: